RTIInternational/crcsim/crcsim/experiment/README.md

-# Experiment: Test 100% and 80% Diagnostic Compliance for FQHCs
+# Experiment: Test 70% and 80% Diagnostic Compliance for Baseline and Implementation respectively for FQHCs

-This branch tests 80% and 100% compliance for FQHCs 1-8 with differing screening uptake and low and extra low costs for Stage III and Stage IV inital treatment.
+This branch tests 70% and 80% compliance for Baseline and Implementation, respectively, for FQHCs 1-8 with differing screening uptake and low and extra low costs for Stage III and Stage IV inital treatment.

 ## Results

-The results for the 100% diagnostic compliance match a previous run from April 2025.
-The results differ between 80% and 100% compliance.
+The results differ between 70% and 80% compliance.

 ## Experiment Workflow